Team-based care focused on you

 Advanced diagnosis and treatment

 Monitoring people who need transplants.
-People who plan to undergo a transplant may see an infectious diseases specialist for a pre-surgical assessment of infection risk and to discuss prevention strategies.
+People who plan to undergo a transplant may see an infectious disease specialist for a pre-surgical assessment of infection risk and to discuss prevention strategies.
 These include prophylaxis, preemptive therapy, surveillance and vaccination.
 People who receive a left ventricular assist device (LVAD) as a bridge to heart transplant can meet with this team as well to discuss managing infection risk.

-Combating infectious diseases with econsults.
+Combating infectious diseases with eConsults.
 Doctors in Mayo Clinic Health System are connecting with colleagues in Rochester, Minnesota, using eConsults to improve care of patients with serious infections and diseases related to bacteria, viruses and parasites.